What is Fair Trade?

 How the Farmers That Produce Lucy Bee Raw Coconut Oil Live

-With our coconut oil from the Philippines, the farmers live in small villages in three different regions of the Northern part of Mindanao.
-They live in basic conditions in one room wooden huts with no access to utilities that we take for granted, such as running water and electricity or basics that we take as a given such as schooling for all children.
+With our coconut oil from the Philippines, the farmers live in small villages in basic conditions.
+Homes are one-roomed wooden huts with no access to utilities that we take for granted, such as running water and electricity, or basics that we take as a given, such as schooling for all children.

 Healthcare in rural areas is virtually non-existent, with limited or no public transport and access to safe, clean water is difficult.
 Infant deaths due to waterborne pathogens are prevalent here.